Performersion International – Arts, Digitality, Practice

 - Prospective Aspects of Independent Game Design, Georg Hobmeier (game designer, Vienna)

 4:30 pm: Coffee Break

 Digitalization as Cultural Technology Within an Interdisciplinary Theater Landscape

 With: Clara Ehrenwert (machinaEx), Friedrich Kirschner (department for performance & objects of the Ernst Busch Academy for Dramatic Art in Berlin).

 The lobby and auditorium of Schaubude Berlin are barrier-free for people with limited mobility.
 Access to the auditorium is possible via a separate entrance.
-Please contact the café in the foyer.
+Please contact the box office to use this.
 Barrier-free bathrooms are freely accessible from the auditorium.
-There are up to eight places for wheelchair users available.
 The smaller stage of Schaubude Berlin has limited accessibility for people with limited mobility as there are some stairs.
-The “KON” room of Schaubude Berlin is only accessible via a flight of stairs and thus is not barrier-free for people with limited mobility.

 The S-Bahn station Greifswalder Straße is barrier-free.
 The station has an elevator with speech output (between the platform and station concourse) as well as a guide system for people with visual impairments.
 The tram stop Griefswalder Straße has a guide system for people with visual impairments and the traffic signal is equipped with an audio signal for people with visual impairments.
 Parking spaces are available in the vicinity of Storkower Straße.